Creeping thermocapillary motion of a Newtonian droplet suspended in a viscoelastic fluid: Statement of the problem

 \section{Statement of the problem}

 We consider a Newtonian droplet moving in an infinite viscoelastic fluid.
 The two fluids are assumed to be perfectly immiscible.
 Although we refer to the inner phase as the \emph{droplet}, the analysis presented below also applies to the case of a gas bubble.
 The droplet is assumed to be deformable, and has the volume of an equivalent sphere of radius $R$.
-The outer viscoelastic phase is characterised by a single Maxwell relaxation time $\lambda$, and a constant viscosity, $\eta_0 = \eta_s + \eta_p$, where $\eta_s$ and $\eta_p$ and the Newtonian (solvent) and polymeric contributions, respectively.
+The outer viscoelastic phase is characterised by a single Maxwell relaxation time $\lambda$, and a constant viscosity, $\eta_0 = \eta_s + \eta_p$, where $\eta_s$ and $\eta_p$ and the Newtonian (solvent) and polymeric contributions, respectively, which has been extensively used to model polymeric viscoelastic solutions of constant viscosity \cite{SHAQFEH2021104672} commonly known as Boger fluids.
 The droplet phase has the viscosity $\tilde\eta$.
 In the following, tildes are used to denote quantities referring to the inner phase.

 The motion is generated by a constant temperature gradient, ${{\nabla} _\infty }T$, which is maintained by external means (see Fig. \ref{fig:drop_scheme}).
 We assume that the interfacial tension $\sigma$ between the inner and the outer fluids is a decreasing function of the temperature with a constant gradient ${{\sigma }_{T}}={\partial\sigma}/{\partial T} < 0$ \citep{Dee1999}.
 Furthermore, gravity is neglected throughout this work.
 Under these assumptions, the droplet migrates along the direction of the imposed thermal gradient by virtue of thermocapillary effects \citep{young_goldstein_block_1959}.
 Following common practice (see, for instance, \cite{subr_balasubr:2001}), we assume that the remaining fluid properties are insensitive to temperature variations, and that the droplet attains a steady-state velocity, $U$.
 We stress that this assumption can be violated under certain conditions, especially in the case of the viscosity and relaxation time of non-Newtonian fluids in the presence of large temperature gradients (see, e.g., \cite{Rothstein2001}), and, thus, care is needed when comparing our results to experiments.